 Several of these analogies have been lucidly argued elsewhere, and I've provided relevant links.
 Whether history rhymes or repeats, these patterns may prove instructive to anticipating the near future.

 2. The Washingtonian Dynasty Losing the Mandate of Heaven.
 It's a truism that Chinese dynasties last on the order of two centuries.
 This pattern holds for other large states.
 Taking the Roman Empire as a succession of two states punctuated by the Crisis of the Third Century, we have two dynasties of not quite two centuries.
 The U.S.'s founding moral authority and legitimacy stem from our belief in the specialness of our constitution.
 Though I count myself a patriot I must admit that if I heard an Australian or Mexican or Indian talking about her constitution with the same unquestioning reverence that we hold toward our own, it would seem rather strange (never mind if someone from Indiana or Oregon talked that way.)
 Red and blue state Americans have not begun to question the constitution in earnest as much as have irreconcilable ideas of what it means.
 If the American Civil War was nearly a North-South constitutional echo of the East-West scriptural schism of Europe, this may be the Reformation.
 What has suddenly exacerbated this difference?
 One possibility is a status monoculture brought about by social media.
-There are few things worse by being looked down upon by morally illegitimate people, pretending to be in the right based on the principles that only your own side really understands.
+There are few things worse by being looked down upon by morally illegitimate people, pretending to be in the right, and bashing traditional values that only your own side really understands.
 With social media and outrage-mongering fighting for our attention, this fight for status is shoved in our faces.

 3. The internet as the printing press and the American cultural divide as mid-millennium Europe's Protestant-Catholic divide.
 The internet and in in particular social networks have suddenly and inescapably forced on Americans the realization that there are people elsewhere in our own country with fundamentally different values than our own, and different ideas about the origins of our government's moral legitimacy.
 This is problematic, because humans really have only three ways of dealing with the "other": remain ignorant of them (which we no longer can), convert them, or decide that they are subhumans/gentiles/outlanders who are not worth converting (or to whom conversion can or should not apply).
 In mid-millennium central Europe, the printing press not only spread ideas but spread awareness of the people in the city next door who despise your moral authority and who might even try to force you to follow theirs.
 Even empires cannot comfortably or sustainably solve the disappearance of moral-authority silo walls; the Ottoman Empire had the unique solution of millets, but even this was uneasy and eventually collapsed.
 For a much more thorough treatment of aspects of the Thirty Years War analogy see Venkatesh Rao's essay.

 4. The end of the Whig party and Trump as Zachary Taylor.
-Of course, part of this story mus be the dramatic realignment of political coalitions occurring on both sides of the Atlantic, a shift similar to but more profound than the cultural-coalitional mismatch Nixon exploited in his Southern strategy.
-That realignment is the shift of cultural conservative blue collar whites into the GOP and the more surprising transformation of wealthy coastal professionals into the Democrats.
+Of course, part of this story must be the dramatic realignment of political coalitions occurring on both sides of the Atlantic, a shift similar to but more profound than the cultural-coalitional mismatch Nixon exploited in his Southern strategy.
+That realignment is the shift of cultural conservative blue collar whites into the GOP and the more surprising transformation of wealthy coastal professionals into Democrats.
 It's absurd to assume that a country of 320 million can be adequately represented by two political parties, and surely both major parties have their contradictions, but the GOP's tripolar values of God-country-market is far more explosive and has only been held together by the heavier-handed authoritarian style inherent to the right everywhere.
 In practice, those three values reduce to two values - respect for authority, and individual freedom - because God and country largely covary.
 Respect for authority versus protection of individual freedom further correlate closely with intelligence and education, and the basic cognitive divide that modern economies and elections expose are vexing for traditional coalitions of conservatives and liberals alike.
-(Odd, that educated liberals fight for entitlement programs that in many places are going to uneducated people to collect while they sit at home watching FOX.)
+(Odd, that educated liberals fight for entitlement programs that redistribute wealth to uneducated people to collect while they sit at home watching FOX.)

 5. Trump as Carter.
 I won't belabor this one except that a) you can’t do much better than this essay by Julia Azari and b) pushing the analog probably too far, that would make Obama the Democratic Nixon, rather than the Reagan.
 Aside from the paranoid streak that was Nixon's undoing, this would not otherwise be an insult: both were tireless public servants and serious policy wonks, with pragmatic centrist styles.
 (Nixon a centrist you say?
 He established the EPA and laws protecting whales, removed the U.S. from the gold standard, and proposed national health insurance, which may today be as unbelievable as Obama defending the TPP may appear in a few decades.)